Part 2 is here

 Health advocates are winning the war and consumers are benefiting by having healthier foods and more information about products on their labels.
 This was brought about by the addition of the “Nutrition Facts” panel, which is required in the United States and other countries.
 There is also a lot more information about healthy eating available in a myriad of forms.

-Once you’ve convinced yourself on the benefits of healthy eating, you’ll find yourself reading the labels on food products, drawn to articles and books on nutrition, and eagerly putting what you’ve learned into practice.
+Once you’ve convinced yourself of the benefits of healthy eating, you’ll find yourself reading the labels on food products, drawn to articles and books on nutrition (see category), and eagerly putting what you’ve learned into practice.
 The payoff comes in the way that you look and feel.
 You’ll lose unwanted weight, your complexion will improve, your energy will increase, and your moods will stabilize.

 The next step in healthy eating is to learn about what a healthy diet consists of.
 The second article in this two-part series is “Healthy Diet Strategy for Fitness & Quality Living.”
 It describes the ideal healthy diet and how to make the transition to healthy foods.